simpleshue/misc/docs/running/injuries.md

 It might be the hottest topic everyone cares.
 But, I don't believe too much in the shoes' mysterious mileage limit.
 I'd rather pay attention to how it feels on my feet everyday.

 ## Common Injuries

 {: .important }
 > Disclaimer - I am not a professional physical therapist.
 Rather, I am just sharing what I learned over my research and personal experiences.

+### Plantar Fasciitis

+[Treatment of Plantar Fasciitis](https://www.aafp.org/pubs/afp/issues/2001/0201/p467.html/1000) is so far the best reference I have found.
+Basically, it suggests the following treatments

+High level

+1. Identify training errors - Relative rest, apply ice after training and evaluatoin of shoes.
+    * Shoes - to reduce the load on feet
+        * Change for wider/larger shoes
+        * Better cushioned midsole
+1. Correct biomechnical factors with stretching and strengthening.
+    * Stretching - calves
+    * Strengthening
+        * Towel curl
+        * Toe taps
+        * Picking up some objects with toes.
+1. If no improvement, consider night splints and orthotics.
+    * Equipment
+        * Arch support and orthotics
+        * Night splints
+1. If still no improvement, check if professionals for more serioues treatment.
+    * Drugs (short term)
+        * anti-inflammatory drugs – results unclear.
+Ok for short term pain relief.
+        * Ice 10-15min might help
+    * Other serious treatments, e.g., corticosteroid injections, surgery.